ashishgupta1020/ai-sandbox/README.md

 ------------------------------
 1. Add a task to the current project
 2. List all tasks in the current project
+3. List tasks with custom sort
-3. Edit a task in the current project
+4. Edit a task in the current project
+5. Edit current project name
-4. List all projects
+6. List all projects
-5. Switch project
+7. Switch project
-6. Export tasks to Markdown
+8. Export tasks to Markdown
-7. Exit
+9. Exit
 ------------------------------
 Enter your choice: 1
 Adding a new task: